sanity-io/sanity/CONTRIBUTING.md

 - To work on something new, create a descriptively named branch off of `next` (ie: feature/new-oauth2-scopes)
 - Commit to that branch locally and regularly push your work to the same named branch on the server
 - Rebase your feature branch regularly against `next`.
 Make sure its even with `next` before merging
-- Once its done, open a pull request to merge your feature branch into `next`
+- Once it's done, open a pull request to merge your feature branch into `next`
 - After someone else has reviewed and signed off on the pull request, you can merge it into `next`
 - Everything except minor _trivial_ changes should go through pull-requests.
 If you're unsure whether it's a trivial change or not, submit a pull request just to be sure
 - Pull requests should be as ready as possible for merge.
 Unless stated otherwise, it should be safe to assume that: